Home » Condiments » Spice Mixes » Onion Soup Mix

 small jar of soup mix sitting on a wood circle with a lid on the side

-How To Use Onion Soup Mix
+How to Use Homemade Onion Soup Mix

 close up of spoon with dry spices on it